Earth Abides: Genre and style

 Earth Abides belongs to the subgenre of apocalyptic science fiction featuring a universal plague that nearly wipes out humanity.
-Other examples include Mary Shelley's The Last Man (1826), Jack London's The Scarlet Plague (1912), Michael Crichton's The Andromeda Strain (1969) and Stephen King's The Stand (1978).
+Other examples include Mary Shelley's The Last Man (1826), Jack London's The Scarlet Plague (1912), Michael Crichton's The Andromeda Strain (1969), and Stephen King's The Stand (1978).

 Earth Abides also fits into the "post-apocalyptic" subgenre.
 It was published in 1949, four years after the end of World War II and in the earliest stages of the Cold War.
-While post-apocalyptic fiction is now quite common, Earth Abides distinctly predates many similar well-known novels including Alas, Babylon (1959), A Canticle for Leibowitz (1960), and The Last Ship (1988).
-It is predated, however by The Machine Stops (1909), and René Barjavel's Ashes, Ashes (Ravage, 1943), among others.
+It predates many similar novels including Alas, Babylon (1959), A Canticle for Leibowitz (1960), and The Last Ship (1988).
+It is itself predated, however by The Machine Stops (1909) and René Barjavel's Ashes, Ashes (Ravage, 1943), among others.

-A common theme of post-apocalyptic works is, "What if the world we know no longer exists," and each of these books paints a different picture of the future.
-Earth Abides explores such issues as family structure, education, the meaning and purpose of civilization, and the basic nature of humankind — especially in regard to religion, superstition, and custom.
-As it was written in the beginning years of the Cold War, it lacks some common post-apocalyptic conventions found in later novels: There are no warlords or biker gangs (as in Mad Max), no fear of atomic weapons or radiation, and no mutants or warring tribes (as in A Canticle for Leibowitz).
-When the main character in Earth Abides travels through the country, he notices little sign of there having been violence or civil unrest during the plague period.
-Many areas seem to have been evacuated, and only in or near hospitals are there large numbers of corpses.
+As one reviewer notes, "there are no mutants, no warring tribes.
+I think the most refreshing aspect of this classic novel is just how human an approach Stewart applied to this story."